opendri/opendri.github.com/guide/chapter2.md

 ***

 ### Community Mapping of Exposure Data
 Building better exposure data is very time intensive, but it need not be costly.
-It requires individuals to visit thousands of municipal buildings and locations of critical infrastructure, make a basic assessment about the construction of those sites, take pictures, and ask locals questions about the site.
+It sometimes requires individuals to visit thousands of municipal buildings and locations of critical infrastructure, make a basic assessment about the construction of those sites, take pictures, and ask locals questions about the site.
 If performed by survey departments of the government or commercial ventures, the costs quickly spiral beyond the means of most governments and donors.
 In comparison, mapping Kathmandu under OpenDRI cost under $200,000 USD.

 The approach taken by OpenDRI is to recruit and train community members to map their own cities.
 This method creates jobs for youth, trains them in modern geospatial tools, and prepares them for additional work curating the map of their cities.
 See [OpenCities](http://opencitiesproject.com/).
 It also creates a map that is free and open for all to use for any purpose.